h12w/gspec/DESIGN.md

 so that during refactoring, these types can be found and modified too and won't get out of sync.
 Go does not support first class type, so it could be implemented by variables with zero value.
 (OPTIONAL, TODO)

+###Test case gathering
+"go test" gathers test functions with specific function/file naming conventions.
+GSpec should also be able to gather tests across test functions/files.

+Unlike the group context S, the scheduler can be shared by all goroutines as long as carefully locked.
+So RootFuncs can be defined anywhere and are gathered by a single scheduler instance in one "go test" function.
+This requires Scheduler.Start accepts multiple RootFuncs.

+RESTRICTION:
+There is no finalization hook provided by "go test", so there is no way to know when all test functions finish.
+The only possible way is to output the result for each test gathering.
+So RootFuncs should be gathered only all at once in one package.

 Test composition
 ----------------